dplumly/Ghost-Adventures/README.md

 LED
 PIR Sensor

-Arduino Yun (if you want to send a text to a device) If not usr any other arduino eg. Uno
+Arduino Yun (if you want to send a text to a device) If not use any other arduino eg. Uno

 Jumpers